-The tail is a distinctive feature of the breed and should be medium set, thick at base and tapering, not reaching below the hock.
-When the dog is moving, the tail should be carried gaily, curved above the level of the topline, but not necessarily in a full curve.
+The tail is a distinct feature of the breed and should be medium set, thick at base and tapering, not reaching below the hock.
+When attentive, carried in a ring not reaching beyond the middle of the loin.

 Walking, lively short steps.
 A light trot and energetic gallop.